 - The computer comes to a halt with a blank or black screen and a blinking cursor.

 - The operating system does not load on the PC.

 - Your disk showing up as an unallocated hard drive.

 - Error warnings linked to hard drives include 'Hard Drive not Detected,' 'No Boot Device Found,' 'No Boot Partition Found,' 'Data error Reading Drive,' 'Seek error - Sector not Found,' and others.

 - During the startup process, you may receive notifications such as 'Missing Operating System.'

 - The hard disk is making a clicking, grinding, or whining noise.

-Now that you the symptoms that may lead to hard drive failure, try the below methods to fix hard drive error code in no time.
+Now that you have the symptoms that may lead to hard drive failure try the below methods to fix the hard drive error code in no time.